spine/spine.site/app/views/docs/rails.md

 You can specify an external host for Spine to use by setting the `Spine.Model.host` option, like so:

     Spine.Model.host = "http://api.myservice.com"

+Once set, all of Spine's subsequent Ajax requests will be made on that endpoint.

 ###CORs Rails integration